kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 ## Restoring backup data

 Make sure vaultwarden is stopped, and then simply replace each file or directory in the `data` dir with its backed up version.

+When restoring a backup created using `.backup` or `VACUUM INTO`, make sure to first delete any existing `db.sqlite3-wal` file, as this could potentially result in database corruption when SQLite tries to recover `db.sqlite3` using a stale/mismatched WAL file.
+However, if you backed up the database using a straight copy of `db.sqlite3` and its matching `db.sqlite3-wal` file, then you must restore both files as a pair.
+You don't need to back up or restore the `db.sqlite3-shm` file.

 It's a good idea to run through the process of restoring from backup periodically, just to verify that your backups are working properly.
 When doing this, make sure to move or keep a copy of your original data in case your backups do not in fact work properly.